OVD-Labs/Principle-Concepts-of-Computer-Vision/README.md

-# Principles of Computer Vision
+# Principles of Computer Vision for AI

+# Author
+**Matthias Bartolo 0436103L**

+## Deliverables:
+The repository includes the Computer Vision Tutorials and Group Project<br />